U.S. Stock Market: Trying To Understand The Bulls

 Conclusion

-I think we can all agree, that the stock market is forward looking and one of the best leading indicators for the economy.
+I think we can all agree, that the stock market is forward-looking and one of the best leading indicators for the economy.
 During the Financial Crisis, the recession ended in June 2009, while the US stock market bottomed three months earlier.
-If the March 2020 lows of the three major indices - S&P 500, Nasdaq 100 (QQQ) and Dow Jones Industrial Average (DIA) - were the cycle low and assuming the stock market is leading the economy by about three months, the recession would end in June 2020 – in just a few weeks.
-I don’t know about you, but I have extreme trouble imagining the recession will be over in just a few weeks.
+If the March 2020 lows of the three major indices - S&P 500, Nasdaq 100 (QQQ) and Dow Jones Industrial Average (DIA) - were the cycle low and assuming the stock market is leading the economy by about three months, the recession would end in June 2020 - in just a few weeks.
+I don't know about you, but I have extreme trouble imagining the recession will be over in just a few weeks.

 And on the other hand, if we assume that we are in the middle of a recession and the recession will go on for several months, it is hard to believe that the stock market is trading close to its all-time highs.
 I know I could be wrong and the market can forget about economic data and hard facts for quite some time, but betting on a continuing bull market seems to be foolish - at least from a fundamental point of view (technical analysis or Elliot Wave Trader might have a different point of view).
 It has never happened before that the major indices were reaching new all-time highs during a recession or came very close like the Nasdaq 100, which is only 4% below the former all-time high and betting on "It is different this time" can be dangerous.
 History doesn't repeat itself, but it often rhymes!